 · University of Antwerp, Faculty of Design Sciences – Belgium;

 Since one of the aims of RMB is to combine a broad spectrum of European practises the partners are geographically chosen accordingly.

-The project will run for 36 Months from September 2016.
-The follow up is a Joint Master program on reuse, offered by a consortium of the five European universities mentioned above and expected to open the application procedure for students in 2023.
+The project started September 2016, RMB was accredited in all partner countries in 2022 and is preparing a Joint Master program on reuse, offered by a consortium of the five European universities mentioned above and expected to open the application procedure for students in 2023.

 More info on www.rmb-eu.com